 Tropaeolum, commonly known as Nasturtium, is a genus of roughly 80 species of annual and perennial plants.
-Red, orange and yellow Nasturtiums fill a summer garden bed with low-maintenance, ongoing blooms.
+Red, orange, and yellow Nasturtiums fill a summer garden bed with low-maintenance, ongoing blooms.

-Nasturtiums grow quickly and profusely from seed and flower from early spring through mid fall.
+Nasturtiums grow quickly and profusely from seed and flower from early spring through mid-fall.
 In addition to producing attractive blooms, Nasturtiums are edible.
-The flowers and leaves provide a pepperlike flavor in salads or as a garnish.
+The flowers and leaves provide a pepper-like flavor in salads or as a garnish.

 Nasturtiums grow well in almost any type of well-draining soil.
-They can tolerate dry conditions and low fertility without damage, but best flowering occurs in slightly sandy but moist soil.
-Avoid planting Nasturtiums in areas with rich soil that's heavily amended with organic matter, because they flower poorly in nutrient-rich locations.
+They can tolerate dry conditions and low fertility without damage, but the best flowering occurs in slightly sandy but moist soil.
+Avoid planting Nasturtiums in areas with rich soil heavily amended with organic matter because they flower poorly in nutrient-rich locations.
 In mild summer areas, Nasturtiums prefer full sun.
 They need afternoon shade if your area experiences high summer temperatures.
 Nasturtiums only grow during frost-free weather.

 - Back to genus Tropaeolum

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.